python/cpython/Doc/reference/compound_stmts.rst

 expression, that expression is evaluated, and the clause matches the exception if the resulting object is "compatible" with the exception.
-An object is compatible with an exception if the object is the class or a non-virtual base class of the exception object, or a tuple containing the class or a non-virtual base class of the exception object.
+An object is compatible with an exception if the object is the class or a non-virtual base class of the exception object, or a tuple containing an item that is the class or a non-virtual base class of the exception object.

 If no except clause matches the exception, the search for an exception handler continues in the surrounding code and on the invocation stack.  [#]_